quentinsf/codaapidocs/getsources.md

     source_uuid: Restrict sources to the one with the matching UUID.
     source_uuids: Restrict sources to the ones in this list of UUIDs.
     name:  Restrict sources to those that contain this string in their name (case insensitive).
+    type_uuids: a JSON encoded list of source type UUIDs.
+Restricts sources to those matching the specified types.

 ### Usage